-Utilizing the MassDOT process for rail trail construction, it is the Town's responsibility to design the trail, with construction funding provided by the state.
+The MassDOT process for rail trail construction relies on the town to design the trail, with construction funding provided by state and federal funding.
 These funds will allow the project to proceed without interruption due to the annual funding cycle.
-The additional request for Town funds for the 75% design plan is anticipated in FY18.

-Continuing the design of the trail will secure its funding priority on the state Transportation Improvement Program.
-The Town of Sudbury will benefit from receiving state funds for construction, which are estimated at 90% of the cost of the entire project (design and construction).
+Continuing the design of the multi-use path will help secure its funding priority on the state Transportation Improvement Program.
+The Town of Sudbury will benefit from receiving state and federal funds for construction, which are estimated at 90% of the cost of the entire project (design and construction).

-Delaying implementation of the rail trail could potentially effect the cost of the design, as wetland resources surveyed in the 25% design phase are only valid for a 3 year period.
-Delaying the project in general could cause an escalation in the construction estimate for the project, and decrease the project's priority on the state list of transportation projects.
+Delaying funding of the rail trail could potentially effect the overall cost of the design, as wetland resources surveyed in the 25% design phase are only valid for a 3-year period and construction costs are not static.
 The Sudbury portion of this rail trail is closely following projects in Carlisle, Acton and Concord, all of which have been programmed for state funding.
-Sudbury will be next in line if the trail is designed within the current timeline.
+Sudbury will be next town to apply for construction funding to keep the BFRT progressing.

 The Town has been supportive of creating a rail trail within this corridor.
-Over \$320,000 has been appropriated since 2005 for this project, including surveying the right of way, title examination, wetland mapping, wildlife survey and preliminary design.
-Non-binding resolutions at both the 2012 Annual Town Meeting and the 2012 Town Election indicated strong support for completion of this project.
+Over \$470,000 has been appropriated since 2005 for this project, including surveying the right of way, title examination, wetland mapping, wildlife survey and preliminary design.
+Town Meeting votes have consistently been supportive of utilizing CPA funds for project design and supporting the design process.